Wolverine971/9takes/src/blog/enneagram/enneagram-type-9.md

 <h2 id="weaknesses">🤔 Weaknesses/ Challenges of an Enneagram 9</h2>

-While Type 9s have many strengths, they also have some weaknesses.
-One of their most significant weaknesses is their tendency to be passive and avoid conflict.
+The Type 9s most significant weakness is their tendency to be passive and avoid conflict.

 They can also be indecisive and have a hard time making decisions.
 Additionally, Type 9's can have a hard time asserting themselves and may struggle with self-doubt.

 Some of the critical weaknesses of the Enneagram Type 9 personality include: